International Job Seekers FAQs

-The process is easy and usually takes less than an hour for whole blood and two hours for platelets.
+The process is easy and usually takes less than an hour for whole blood and two and a half hours for platelets.
 After answering a few questions about your medical history, you will undergo a brief mini-physical exam to determine your current health status.
 You can usually resume everyday activities almost immediately after donating.

 Screening tests for donated blood and platelets include:

+Yes.
 Blood donations from friends and family are a great source of encouragement and support for a patient needing transfusions.

 If your blood type is compatible with the patient, your donated blood can be given directly to your loved one.
 If your blood is not the same type, it is still important that you donate to help other City of Hope patients who are a blood type match and seriously in need of your help.

 In most circumstances, platelet donations do not need be the same blood type.
 Therefore, most friends and family members can direct their platelet donations to their loved one.
 Because platelets can only be stored for 3-5 days, it is important that there is consistent support for our patients.